 Look for nutrition facts labels on bottles and cans of alcohol.

 Talk with your doctor if you are having trouble controlling your drinking.

 Centers for Disease Control and Prevention website.
 Rethink your drink.

 National Institute on Alcohol Abuse and Alcoholism website.
 What is a standard drink?

 National Institute on Alcohol Abuse and Alcoholism website.
-Rethinking drinking: Alcohol and your health.
+Alcohol calorie calculator.